test-moodle/moodle-mod_plenum/README.md

     {your/moodle/dirroot}/mod/plenum

+and place code for block Deft response in

+    {your/moodle/dirroot}/blocks/deft

 Afterwards, log in to your Moodle site as an admin and 1. go to _Site administration > Notifications_ to complete the installation.
-2. Adjust subplugin settings to accommodate variations in parlimentary procedure.
+2. Adjust subplugin settings to accommodate variations in parliamentary procedure.
-3. Install Block deft response or other conferencing integrations for online meeting support.
+3. Install Block deft response or other conferencing integration dependency for online meeting support.

 ## License ##

-2023 Daniel Thies <dethies@gmail.com>
+2023 onward Daniel Thies <dethies@gmail.com>

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the